tleavey/string_manipulator/README.md

 ### repeatedWords
 ```
-let result = StringManipulation.repeatedWords('Hello, my friend.
+let result = StringManipulator.repeatedWords('Hello, my friend.
 My name is Tim.
 What is your name?');
 console.log(result);

 // Expected output: { my: 2, name: 2, is: 2 }